 - After passing through the South Ticket Check, the Great Wall can be accessed by footpaths to watch towers 6, 8, and 10 or a cable car can be taken to tower 14.

-- The footpath to watch tower 8 is more of a steep of an endless, steep flight of stairs.
+- The footpath to watch tower 8 is a steep flight of stairs.
 Small, level platforms provide a brief rest for climbers.
-We strongly recommend bringing a bottle of water along for the climb.
+We recommend bringing a bottle of water along for the climb.

 - Beyond the footpath is an endless blanket of trees swallowed by the smog.
 Over 90% of Mutianyu is covered in vegetation.